 Mikhado’s playmaker, Bornwise Molobo.

-It will be business as usual for the teams affiliated to the Limpopo stream of the ABC Motsepe League this weekend.
+Teams affiliated to the Limpopo Stream of the ABC Motsepe League will start with their league activities this weekend.

 Frank is a Human Resources Manager at the Department of Public Works in Limpopo.
 He is the longest serving correspondent of the Mirror, having joined us at the end of 1990.
 He mainly writes sports reports and resides at Tsianda Village.
 In 2004, Frank won the National Castle League Award, an award for the best reporter in the SAB league in South Africa.